-Since large ERP changes are relatively rare, perhaps occurring once a decade for an organisation, the skills don’t typically reside in the organisation.
+Since large ERP changes are relatively rare, perhaps occurring once a decade for an organization, the skills don’t typically reside in the organization.
 Consultancy support for ERP is big business and was worth $5bn in 2016.

 The combination of rarity, mixed internal and external teams and complexity mean that the implementation itself is usually rehearsed many times before the event itself.
 The level of risk is high and it is estimated that 75% of all ERP projects fail to meet their budget and scheduling goals.
 They are also expensive; the implementation of a web-based ERP system can cost from 100 to 250 percent of the software license cost, according to ERP advisory firm Software Advice.

 How can we improve the chances of success?

 Cutover allows for a more collaborative way of working, greater visibility and better communications which all contribute to a more successful system upgrade.
 Cutover has been used by large enterprises to reduce the risk, time and cost involved in upgrading their critical systems, including ERP.

 A large UK retail bank used Cutover for their ERP upgrade.
 Previously they were experiencing implementation failures due to poor planning and execution and they needed to reduce the risk of failure or downtime for such a large system upgrade.
 Cutover provided a collaborative way to plan and execute the system upgrade and also allowed them to run plan walkthroughs multiple times as simulations in preparation for the event itself.